 How does final expense life insurance work?

-Final expense life insurance is a type of policy designed to help cover the costs associated with end-of-life expenses such as funeral and burial costs.
+Final expense life insurance is a type of policy designed to help cover the costs associated with end-of-life expenses such as the price of a funeral and burial.

 It typically pays out a lump sum benefit upon death, which can be used to pay for any final expenses that are not covered by other sources.